-The Anti-bullying Coordinator in our school is: Mr. Riyaz Laher, Headteacher.
 The Head teacher will have overall responsibility for the process of monitoring and recording incidents of bullying but may delegate elements of the procedure to a named member of staff.
 A report of the effectiveness of the procedures will be sent to the school governors on an annual basis.